jhacksman/rtf.md/README.md

 </knowledge-refs>
 ```

-## Knowledge Repository
+## The Knowledge Repository

-The `/rtfmd/knowledge/` directory contains domain-specific information relevant to the codebase:

-1. **Technology Guides**: Best practices, patterns, and conventions for technologies used in the project

-2. **Domain Models**: Explanations of business domain concepts and their relationships

-3. **API References**: Current documentation for internal/external APIs used by the codebase

-4. **Design Standards**: UI/UX guidelines, accessibility standards, and design systems

-Each knowledge document follows a similar tagged structure but focuses on providing context rather than reasoning traces.
-All knowledge documents include a "Last Updated" timestamp to provide temporal context.
+The knowledge directory serves as a central hub for domain expertise, established patterns, and architectural decisions.
+Unlike traditional documentation, these knowledge documents are:

+1. **Living**: Updated as understanding evolves
+2. **Connected**: Linked directly from reasoning traces
+3. **Contextual**: Provide background for specific code decisions
+4. **Temporal**: Include timestamp information to understand what was known when

+This creates a knowledge graph that language models can traverse to understand not just how code works, but why it works that way based on the available knowledge at the time of writing.

-## Usage Pattern
+## Usage Example

-A typical RTF.md file contains only the relevant tags for that particular file and situation.
-Tags are used contextually rather than trying to fill every tag for every file.

-Example pattern for a bug fix:
+A reasoning trace for a bug fix:

 ```markdown
 <metadata>